A new use of nonlocal symmetries for computing Liouvillian first integrals of rational second order ordinary differential equations: Performance of the algorithms

-\item Another way to use the fact that the vector fields $\mathfrak{X}_i$ and $\mathfrak{X}$ `share' the Darboux polynomials is to slightly modify parts 1, 2 and 3 of the procedure {\it DIF } greatly increasing the efficiency of these three parts.
-The idea is to use the fact that vector fields $\mathfrak{X}_i$ have only two components and build candidates only considering the basis variables (i.e., considering the variable $x_i$ as a constant).
-In the first part (coefficient reduction), this allows a drastic reduction of coefficients even before we use equations (\ref{mnp1},\ref{mnp2},\ref{mnp3}).
-As the coefficients decrease, parts two and three (which also depend on the number of undetermined coefficients) become much faster (computationally speaking).
-Let's see this in a concrete example: consider 2ODE-3 (see 2ODE (\ref{s4ex3})).
-After making the aforementioned adjustment, the results are:
+\begin{enumerate} \item In all examples we used only one of the equations ($E_1$,$E_2$,$E_3$).
+In 2ODE (\ref{s4ex3}) we present the difference in the result when using one or other of these equations.

-Comparing the CPU times (and memory expenditure) shown in tables 3 and 4 with those of tables 9 and 10, we can see that the change significantly improves the efficiency of the procedure {\it DIF}.
-For the other six 2ODEs the time/memory costs (total) are in table 11:
+\item The difference in CPU time and memory consumption in 2ODE (\ref{s4ex3}) is not common.
+In general, CPU time and memory consumption are very similar for the three equations ($E_1$,$E_2$,$E_3$).

-\item For the first set (2ODEs 1 to 4) the first part of the S-function method is unable to determine the symmetry in a short time ($\leq$ than 30 seconds).
+\item For the first set (2ODEs 1 to 4) the S-function method is unable to determine the symmetry in a short time ($\leq$ 30 seconds).
 Even if the symmetry was found, the associated 1ODE can not be solved by the {\tt dsolve} command of the CAS Maple.
-For the second set the time/memory costs are:
+For the second set the time/memory costs are in table 9.

-(*) - {\tt dsolve} was not able to solve the associated 1ODE, that is, only the first part (symmetry calculation) was performed.
+Obs.: In table 9, the symbol (*) means that {\tt dsolve} was not able to solve the associated 1ODEs, that is, only the symmetry calculation was performed.

-\item The only non-linear step of the DIF procedure consists in determining the exponents of the Darboux polynomials that are factors of $\Upsilon$ (in the case where the 2ODE presents a non-elementary LFI).
-There are several ways to calculate these exponents and some are computationally more expensive.
-However, in the vast majority of cases, we can avoid this part by using the exponents provided by the probabilistic algorithm itself, especially if we use the improvement described in item 3.
+\item The determination of the multiplicities of the Darboux polynomials that are factors of $\Upsilon$ (part 3 of the {\it PLDIF} procedure) is only necessary when the 2ODE presents a non-elementary LFI.
+However, even in these cases, the multiplicities are very often provided by the probabilistic algorithm itself.
 For instance, in example \ref{eximp1} the probabilistic algorithm (using $\mathfrak{X}_3$) returns the following DPs: $\left\{ {x}, \left( xy-z \right) ^{2},xy-z,{x}^{2}z-y \right\}$.
-In that example $\Upsilon= \left( xy-z \right) ^{2} \left( {x}^{2}z-y \right) x$ and so, the third part (costing 0.422 seconds) is unnecessary.
+In that example $\Upsilon= \left( xy-z \right) ^{2} \left( {x}^{2}z-y \right) x$ and so, we didn't have to iterate the $\Upsilon_c$ candidate with the known Darboux polynomials.